 Currency and Credit Cards

-Costa rican official currency is the “Colón” (around 500 hundread colones equal to 1 USD dollar).
+Costa Rican official currency is the “Colón” (around 500 hundred colones equal to 1 USD dollar).
 We accept US dollars, Costa Rican colones, and most credit cards for all payments at the resort.
 We do not accept travelers’ checks.
-There are ATMs within five minutes from Shana Hotel for your convenience, you can also exchange or withdraw cash will be at the airport in San Jose.
+There are ATMs within five minutes from Shana Hotel for your convenience, you can also exchange or withdraw cash at the airport in San Jose.
 In most small towns as well as throughout San Jose you will also find Costa Rican banks with ATM machines.